jagrvargen/holberton-system_engineering-devops/README.md

 Script 12: Prints the type of the file 'iamafile' in the /tmp directory.

 Script 13: Creates a symbolic link called to /bin/ls  __ls__

+Script 14: Copies all HTML files in cwd to parent of cwd, but only files that do not exist in parent or that are newer than existing in parent.